 So when push comes to shove, Amla Green keeps the benefits of weight-loss teas -- by providing a tasty alternative that you can enjoy every day while you're intermittent fasting, and even boosting your metabolism and fat burning at the same time!

 And then you add in the properties of amla -- which can help you lose weight even faster, and boost your health all while being free of calories, and blending nicely with the flavors of Oolong green tea, and you've got a dream team mix you can enjoy every day of the week!
+You can even add a scoop to your favorite recipes.

 There's a reason we're so excited about sharing Amla Green with the world...